 Queer and Questioning:

 Don’t see your issue here?
-This is intended to be a brief summary of some of the more common issues I see in my practice.
+This is intended to be a brief summary of some of the more common issues I see in my practice and is by no means complete.
 There are as many issues around the topics of sexual orientation and gender identity as there are people in the world.
 Ultimately, a positive experience in psychotherapy is about the connection between you and your therapist.
 Please let me know if I can be helpful to you on your journey.